Nganga

-Nganga is a Kikongo language term for herbalist or spiritual healer in many African societies and also in many societies of the African diaspora such as those in Haiti, Brazil, and Cuba.
-It is derived from *-ganga in Proto-Bantu which means "medicine".
+A nganga (pl. banganga or kimbanda) is a spiritual healer, diviner, and ritual specialist in traditional Kongo religion.
+These experts also exist across the African diaspora in countries where Kongo and Mbundu people were transported during the Atlantic slave trade, such as Brazil, the southern United States, Haiti and Cuba.

+Etymology

+Nganga means "expert" in the Kikongo language.
+The Portuguese corruption of the meaning was "fetisher."
+It could also be derived from -ganga, which means "medicine" in Proto-Bantu.
 As this term is a multiple reflex of a Proto-Bantu root, there are slight variations on the term throughout the entire Bantu-speaking world.

-In Africa
+Central Africa

+In the Kingdom of Kongo and the Kingdom of Ndongo, expert healers, known as banganga, underwent extensive training to commune with the ancestors in the spiritual realms and seek guidance from them.
+They possessed the skill to communicate with the ancestors in the spiritual realm, or Ku Mpémba, as well as divining the cause of illness, misfortune and social stress and preparing measures to address them, often by supernatural means and sacred medicine, or minkisi.

+They were also responsible for charging a nkisi, or physical objects intended to be the receptacle for spiritual forces that heal and protect its owner.
+When Kongo converted to Christianity in the late fifteenth century, the term nganga was used to translate Christian priest as well as traditional spiritual mediators.
+In modern Kongo Christianity, priests are often called "Nganga a Nzambi" or "priests of God."
 The owner and operator of an nkisi, who ministered its powers to others, was the nganga.

-In the Kingdom of Kongo the term "nganga" was the name for a person who possessed the skill to communicate with the Other World, as well as divining the cause of illness, misfortune and social stress and preparing measures to address them, often by supernatural means but sometimes natural medicine as well.
-They were also responsible for charging nkisi, or physical objects intended to be the receptacle for spiritual forces.
-When Kongo converted to Christianity in the late fifteenth century, the term nganga was used to translate Christian priest as well as traditional spiritual mediators.
-In modern Kikongo Christian priests are often called "Nganga a Nzambi" or "priests of God."